Final report for GNC20-310

 Objective 2.
 Contribute to resources for immigrant and minority farmers to assess management trade-offs with summer cover crop ecosystem services.
 Learning outcome: 50 growers will learn to weigh impacts on soil microbial populations in their decision to adopt summer cover crop mixtures.
 Action outcome: Growers contribute to the preservation of plant-available soil N and reduce losses from leaching and denitrification by cultivating beneficial microbial communities through cover crop selection.

+To investigate the contribution of decomposing cover crop material to microbial N cycling processes, we collected bulk soil samples 0, 30, and 60 days after cover crop termination in 2021 and 2022.
+All soil sampling occurred during the transplanting and growth stages of the broccoli cash crop.
 Soils were collected to a depth of 10 cm using ascetic technique to prevent microbial cross-contamination between treatments.
 Briefly, ten soil cores were collected from each plot, avoiding sampling from within 30 cm of the plot border.
 Before collecting soil cores, surface plant residue was removed.
 Cores from the same plot were pooled in sterile plastic bags.
 In between sampling different plots, a 70% ethanol solution was used to clean and sterilize the soil probe.
 Bulk soil samples were immediately placed in a cooler at kept at 4C until processing.
 All time-sensitive microbial enzyme assays were performed within one week of the sampling date.
 Within one week, a portion of the bulk soil sample was set aside and stored at -20C until DNA extractions could be performed.

 Nitrification Potential (NP)